Kayleigh McEnany: Later career

+In May and June 2023, she served as an interim host of Fox News Tonight following the firing of Tucker Carlson.
+In May, in response to McEnany claiming that Trump's then primary rival Florida Governor Ron DeSantis was gaining on Trump in the polls for the Iowa primary, Trump called her “Kayleigh Milktoast McEnany”, an insult likely a misspelling of the word milquetoast.

 Personal life

 McEnany married Sean Gilmartin, a pitcher in Major League Baseball, in November 2017.
 The couple have one daughter who was born in November 2019.
 Due to a BRCA mutation that put her at high risk of developing breast cancer, McEnany underwent a preventive double mastectomy in 2018.

-In June 2022 she announced that she is pregnant with her second child.
+In June 2022, she announced that she and her husband were expecting their second child.
+In December 2022, the couple welcomed a baby boy.

+On March 17, 2025 McEnany announced on Outnumbered that she and Gilmartin were expecting their third child in June 2025.
+It was announced on June 30, 2025 that she had given birth to a baby girl named Avery Grace.